 Often the information provided on a plant label is very much a generalization and doesn’t take into account the circumstances about where you may intend positioning a plant.
 For example, planting something close to a structure or with protection from adjacent plants can have an impact on the performance of the plant when it comes to zone hardiness, flowering time, and even size.

-One of my favorite plants in our portfolio, Canna Tropicanna, is definitely a USDA Zone 8 plant which would preclude it from being planted in colder climates.
-However because Tropicanna performs well in containers, many gardeners use this variety in zones outside of its performance range due to its exotic appeal, quick growing characteristics and ability to be over-wintered inside.
+One of my favorite plants in our portfolio, Canna Tropicanna, is definitely a USDA Zone 8 plant which would preclude it from being planted as a year-round plant in colder climates.
+However, it cold climates, it can be planted in-ground and then dug in the fall, similar to other tender bulbs like dahlias and gladiolus.
+Also, because Tropicanna performs well in containers, many gardeners use this variety in zones outside of its performance range due to its exotic appeal, quick growing characteristics and ability to be over-wintered inside.

 The information on plant labels also include only the mature sizing of plants when it comes to height and width which is OK if you are planting mature plants or planning for the long term.
-However, if you, like most of us, are apt to change your garden over the course of years you should also consider what affect you are looking for in the period between planting and maturity.
-For example, by including annuals in your garden while waiting for your perennials to come to their full sizes you can give the garden an instant look of fullness.
-Consider if the impact and overall look of the plant is something that you would be pleased with in the period between planting and maturity.
+However, if you, like most of us, are apt to change your garden over the course of years, you should consider what affect you’re going for in the period between planting and maturity.
+For example, by including annuals in your garden while waiting for your perennials to come to their full sizes, you can give the garden an instant look of fullness.
+Consider this option if the impact and overall look of the plant is something that you would be pleased with in the period between planting and maturity.

-Price should not be the first / foremost part of the purchase decision in Garden Design and decisions should be based on what look you are trying to achieve.
-However, if you’re willing to be patient, starting with smaller perennials and filling in with annuals which often can be started by seed is certainly an alternative.
+When possible, price should not be the first / foremost part of the purchase decision in garden design and decisions should be based on what look you are trying to achieve.
+However, if you’re willing to be patient, starting with smaller, less expensive perennials and filling in with annuals – which often can be started by seed – is certainly a money-saving alternative.